10-1. Policy and Use

 6) The same purchase prohibitions that apply to the GPC apply to convenience checks.

-e.
+f.
 Micro-purchase Threshold.
-The MPTs for convenience checks are half of the open market and contingency MPTs.
+The MPT for convenience checks is half the open market and contingency MPT per Section 806 of Public Law 115-91.
 See Table 1-2.
 Splitting payments across multiple checks is prohibited if the total requirement will exceed the applicable convenience check MPT.
 Checkwriters may use checks for purchases in support of declared contingency events up to the applicable convenience check MPT.

-g.
+h.
 Security and Oversight.
 Convenience checks are negotiable instruments and must be stored in a locked container, such as a safe or locking filing cabinet.
 Checks must be accounted for appropriately to prevent loss, theft, or potential forgery.
-Convenience check accounts must be reviewed annually by a disinterested party and not the A/OPC.
+Review convenience check accounts annually.
+Accounts with checks written above the allowable limit will be subject to suspension or termination.
+Commands with oversight responsibility will consider cancellation of convenience check privileges of cardholders who improperly use convenience checks (e.g., exceeding the convenience check limit).

-h.
+i.
 Convenience checks are pre-numbered, and their use is controlled with a separate convenience check purchase log for each account.
-Check purchases are reconciled just as other GPC transactions, as a part of the monthly statement billing cycle in the servicing bank’s EAS.
-Checkwriters must retain copies of voided checks through the carbon copy or photocopy the original check as a part of their file documentation.
+Check purchases are reconciled just as other GPC transactions, as part of the monthly statement billing cycle in the servicing bank’s EAS.
+Retain copies of voided checks in the bank’s EAS as part of the file documentation.